GabeStah/Airbrake.io/Copy/Language Page Rewrites/PHP/text.md

     project_key: PROJECT_API_KEY
 ```

-Once installed and configured, you don't need to manually create `notices` to send exceptions to `Airbrake.io`.
-In fact, the package will automatically send all exceptions and errors to `Airbrake.io`.
+Once installed and configured, you don't need to manually create `notices` to send exceptions to `Airbrake`.
+In fact, the package will automatically send all exceptions and errors to `Airbrake`.

-_Note: The Symfony + `Airbrake-PHP` integration package is community-created and is not officially supported by `Airbrake.io`.
+_Note: The Symfony + `Airbrake-PHP` integration package is community-created and is not officially supported by `Airbrake`.
 Please see the [documentation](https://github.com/aminin/airbrake-bundle) for more details._

 ### Integrating with CakePHP